Posts

 Unfortunately, it is precisely in this area that there is a serious obstacle to getting the necessary information to make an informed decision.
 The obstacle is that there is a tremendously small number of international tax attorneys who practice in this area of law and these professionals are shielded by a mass of inexperienced and unqualified attorneys and especially accountants.

 It is virtually impossible for taxpayers to state with certainty who is the right lawyer for their case.
-A lot of taxpayers immediately fall into the trap of going to their accountants to do voluntary disclosure.
+A lot of taxpayers immediately fall into the trap of going to their accountants to do a voluntary disclosure.
 In a prior article, I already explained why this could be present a huge problem for the taxpayers.

 Other taxpayers correctly realized that they need a tax attorney to get help with their voluntary disclosure.
 However, some of these taxpayers often make a mistake of hiring a tax lawyer who is not practicing international tax law.